eunahk92/Readme-Generator/README.md

   ```
   AS A developer
   I WANT to easily create readme.md files
-  SO THAT it saves other developer's times when writing readme's
+  SO THAT it saves other developer's time when writing readme's
   ```

   ## Table of Contents